tqt001/sp21-cse110-lab3/standup.md

 **What did I work on yesterday?**\
-I worked on MATH 103B questions to prepare for an upcoming quiz.
+I didnt work on the lab yeseterday.

 **What am I working on today?**\
 I am working on my lab for CSE 110.